Flow Control: Directing Your Workflow ๐ฎ

 - The workflow first checks stock (

-): Based on backorder availability, it takes different actions (F
+E): Based on backorder availability, it takes different actions (ForG).

 How to Implement Conditional Branching โจ